gdmarmerola/gdmarmerola.github.io/_posts/2018-06-25-approximate-bayes-bandits.md

 ---
 layout: post
-title: Approximate bayesian inference for gaussian bandits
+title: Approximate bayesian inference for bandits
 featured-img: approx_bayes_bandits
 category: [bandits, bayesian]
 mathjax: true
 ---

-## Approximate bayesian inference for gaussian bandits
+## Approximate bayesian inference for bandits

 Let us experiment with different techniques for approximate bayesian inference aiming at using Thomspon Sampling to solve bandit problems, drawing inspiration from the paper ["A Tutorial on Thompson Sampling"](https://web.stanford.edu/~bvr/pubs/TS_Tutorial.pdf), mainly from the ideas on section 5.
 Let us test the algorithms on a simple bandit with gaussian rewards, such that we can compare our approximate inference techniques with the exact solution, obatined through a conjugate prior.
 I'll implement and compare the following approximation techniques: